 A critical incident plan will be held by the Headteacher and the Chair of Governors.
-School based copies will be held in the Headteacher's PA's office and the office next to G16.
+School based copies will be held in the Headteacher's PA's office and the office next to the Inclusion Room in the Gell Block.
 In addition to the paper copies of this document, the Critical Incident Plan will also be available to the Headteacher, the Network Manager, members of the SLT and the Headteacher's PA.